 Sir Edwin Landseer 1802 - 1873

 After a visit to Scotland with C.R.
-Leslie, he was inspired to paint several pictures which are now famous like The Deer-stalker’s Return and Monarch of the Glen.
-Amongst his sitters and pupils were many distinguished people.
-He painted various members of the royal family, and taught Queen Victoria and the Prince Consort to etch.
-And as a result, no doubt, he was knighted in 1850.
+Leslie, he was inspired to paint several pictures which are now famous like The Deer-stalker’s Return and Monarch of the Glen, and many delightful pictures of dogs which were popular throughout the land such as Dignity and Impudence.
+He painted various members of the royal family, and taught Queen Victoria and the Prince Consort to etch, and And as a result, no doubt, he was knighted in 1850.

-In 1860, he developed symptoms of depression and did not paint for several years.
+In 1860 Landseer developed symptoms of depression and did not paint for several years.
 A railway accident in 1868 was said to have aggravated this problem so that after some years of mental suffering he died in 1873.
 Said at the time to have been “the most popular painter England ever had” he was buried in St Paul’s Cathedral.